ChakriB123/SnakeRemake/README.md

 # SnakeRemake
-Remake of the orginal Nokia Snake game
+Remake of the original Nokia Snake game